 Hybridoma Organic Fruit Farm (13734 Baldwin Mill Road, Baldwin MD 21013) is a 50 acre farm in the Long Green Valley area of Baltimore County, Maryland (USDA Plant Hardiness Zone 7).
-The farm was certified organic by the Maryland Department of Agriculture and in recent years has maintained its registered organic status.
+The farm is Certified Organic by the Maryland Department of Agriculture.
 It has been placed into an agricultural easement with the Maryland Environmental Trust to protect it from development in the future.
 Hybridoma is dedicated to faithful stewardship of this farmland, emphasizing biodiversity, sustainability and natural fertilization and pest control.
 A concurrent mission is educational: to share knowledge about fruit production using organic techniques.

 Currently, thirteen acres are planted with 21 varieties of high-bush blueberries, and approximately four more acres -- the "bramble area" -- are dedicated to black raspberries, blackberries, and experimental plots of currants and gooseberries.
 In 2019 we have added approximately 250 new blueberry plants to the field.